St Antony's College, Oxford: Coat of arms

-The college's arms, granted in 1952, were designed in such a way so as to reflect the college's namesake - Anthony 'the Great' of Egypt.
+The college's arms were granted in 1952, and reflect the college's namesake: Anthony the Great of Egypt.
 The red represents the Red Sea, whilst the gold was chosen to reflect desert sands.
-The mullets were borrowed from the founder's trade mark, whilst the T-shaped elements are traditional crosses of St Antony.
+The stars (heraldically known as "mullets") were taken from the founder's trade mark, whilst the T-shaped elements are traditional crosses of St Antony.
 The heraldic blazon for these arms is as follows:

 Or on a chevron between three tau crosses gules as many pierced mullets of the field.

-The college's motto 'plus est en vous' is sometimes added in complement to its arms.
-When this is the case, they are typically placed upon a scroll beneath the escutcheon (shield); this version of the arms is most commonly found on the cover of St Antony's Papers issues.
-The motto itself can be translated literally as 'there is more in you', although it is commonly taken to imply the following English expression: 'There is more to you than meets the eye'.
+The college's motto 'plus est en vous' is sometimes added in complement to its arms: they are typically placed upon a scroll beneath the escutcheon (shield); this version of the arms is most commonly found on the cover of St Antony's Papers issues.
+The motto itself can be translated literally as "there is more in you", although it is commonly taken to imply the following English expression: "There is more to you than meets the eye".